 One in four Oklahoma children is at risk of going to bed hungry tonight.
 Based on this identified need, the Community Food Bank of Eastern Oklahoma's Food for Kids program specifically addresses childhood hunger and ensures food-insecure children in our communities

 The Food for Kids Backpack Program provides nutritious, kid-friendly food to food insecure students to take home on Friday after school.
 Without this food, many students would return to school on Monday having eaten little or no food on the weekend.
-The Food Bank distributes more than 6,500 backpacks of food each week to students in preschool through high school in Tulsa County.
+The Food Bank distributes thousands of backpacks of food to schools each week to students in preschool through elementary in Tulsa County.
 In communities outside of Tulsa County, the program is coordinated through Partner Agencies each week in the rural counties of eastern Oklahoma.
 For information contact Cathy Elliott or 918-936-4515.

 School Pantry Program

 The School Pantry Program alleviates child hunger by providing food to low-income high school and middle school students and their families at school.
 High schools and middle schools are moving toward the School Pantry system over the Backpack Program because it better meets the needs of older students in terms of appetite, choice, and appeal.
 Older students also have the ability to prepare their own food, unlike younger children receiving backpacks.
 School Pantry food is distributed discreetly through food pantries set up on school campuses.
 Program coordinators consist of school staff who help guide the students in making healthy eating choices based on what they like to eat and with the aid of the USDA’s MyPlate dietary guidelines.
 For information contact Joy Ferrin or 918-936-4563.